-Introduces a variety of media forms such as radio, newspaper, television, magazine, advertising, etc., with emphasis on their history, but also examine the present state of the media and the outlook for the future.
+Introduces a variety of media forms such as radio, newspaper, television, magazine, advertising, etc., with emphasis on their history, but also examines the present state of the media and the outlook for the future.

-INTRODUCTION TO RADIO PRODUCTION 3 SEM.
-HRS.
-MAC 231 Introduces the fundamentals of radio production elements, including equipment, techniques, and methods.
+INTRODUCTION TO RADIO PRODUCTION MAC 231

-Laboratory experience includes producing PSAs, sound beds, station Ids, and other radio production formats for WURC-FM or RC-TV2.
+Introduces the fundamentals of radio production elements, including equipment, techniques, and methods.
+Laboratory experience includes producing PSAs, sound beds, station IDs, and other radio production formats for WURC-FM or RC-TV2.

-MAC 232 NEWSWRITING AND REPORTING
+NEWSWRITING AND REPORTING MAC 232

 Focuses on the mechanics of gathering, processing, and reporting of news for print and broadcast media and understanding of the beat systems, including interviewing techniques.
-Involves field work assignments for The Rustorian, RC-TV and WURC-FM
+Involves field work assignments for The Rustorian, RC-TV2 and WURC-FM